 Digital Object Identifier (DOI)

 Manzo, Ernesto; Lorenzini, Ileana; Barrameda, Dianne; O'Conner, Abigail G.; Barrows, Jordan M.; Starr, Alexander; Kovalik, Tina; Rabichow, Benjamin E.; Lehmkuhl, Erik M.; Shreiner, Dakotah D.; Joardar, Archi; LiÃ©vens, Jean Charles; Bowser, Robert; Sattler, Rita; and Zarnescu, Daniela C., "Glycolysis Upregulation Is Neuroprotective As A Compensatory Mechanism In Als" (2019).
-Neurobiology.
+Translational Neuroscience.
 17.